TJM/sdp-tech-challenge/README.md

  Puppet Labs SDP Tech Challenge Solution
 ------------------------------------------------

+## Original Solution
+NOTE: This has been updated in the "spirit" of iteration of puppet code, none of the actual puppet coded solution has changed, just the Vagrant implementation.
+If you want to access the originally submitted solution, please choose the [original_solution](tree/original_solution) branch.

 ## Demo Environment
 For the demo, we are using Vagrant and VirtualBox.
 This provides the cleanest, quickest and most "compatible" way of reproducing this environment across a multitude of different platforms.
 Please ensure that you have an up to date version of the following components installed locally on the demo workstation: